JasonYao/JasonYao.github.io/content/about/index.md

 There may or may not be a video of me singing "Hey there Columbia" to the tune of "Hey there Delilah" floating around somewhere.

 Bachelor of Arts in Computer Science from Courant at New York University, 2017 grad.

 ## If you're a friend
-A hint: there's 7 secrets on this site.
+There are 7 secrets on this site.
+Try and find them on your own, but if you want some hints, see the [secret hints page](/secrets).

 Message on discord if you ever find them, and I'll treat you to a drink.